dyerlab/dyerlab_ddradseq_pipeline/README.md

-# dyerlab_ddradseq_pipeline
+# Dyerlab ddRADSeq Pipeline

-Development of our pipeline for working with ddRadSEQ data in the lab.
+This repository is for the anlaysis of ddRADSeq data, the analytical pipelines used, and documentation.